 Why Should I Care about Coordinating Conjunctions?There are two common questions related to coordinating conjunctions:

 (Question 1) Do you put a comma before "and"?Mostly no but sometimes yes.
 Unfortunately, the answer to this question isn't short.
 Here's a summary of the rules:

 The Rule for Two ItemsWhen "and" (or any coordinating conjunction) joins two items, don't use a comma.

 - The Bakerloo line runs between Elephant and Castle, and Harrow and Wealdstone.
 (Using a comma with two list items is not that uncommon.
 It happens when the list items themselves contain commas.
 Here, the comma before "and" helps readers to spot the list items faster.
 They could work it out, but the comma helps.)

 - I used to watch Colombo, and Cagney and Lacey.
 (This example also has two list items: "Colombo" and "Cagney and Lacey".
 This time, the comma is more important because the list items could feasibly be "Colombo and Cagney" and "Lacey".)

 There's a very important exception to this rule though.
 It's important exception because it's common.

-The Exception to the Rule for Two ItemsWhen your coordinate conjunction joins two (or more) independent clauses (i.e., ones that could stand alone as individual sentences), then use a comma.
+The Exception to the Rule for Two ItemsWhen your coordinating conjunction joins two (or more) independent clauses (i.e., ones that could stand alone as individual sentences), then use a comma.

 - I like sweet things but prefer savoury dishes.
-(This is very similar, but prefer savoury dishes is not an independent clause.
+(This is very similar, but "prefer savoury dishes" is not an independent clause.
 It's not a sentence.
-That's why there's no comma before but.)
+That's why there's no comma before "but" in this example.)